 This will also help us better understand how we can help stop the extinction spiral.

-More on some of the exciting pollination studies taking place here.
+More on some of the exciting pollination studies that have taken place here.